gemoc/ICSA2017Tutorial/readme.md

 ⛔ For temporal constraints, we provide an implementation of the FSM dynamic semantics.
 We suggest, to restart from the FSM version in the [folder 2.3](https://github.com/gemoc/ICSA2017Tutorial/tree/master/code/2.3).
 Prior to that, delete all projects from your workspace.

-The operational semantics of FSM are defined in the following Xtend file, which employs Kermeta and the [Interpreter Design Pattern](https://en.wikipedia.org/wiki/Interpreter_pattern) to describe the dynamic behavior of FM models:
+The operational semantics of FSM are defined in the file tfsmAspects.xtend of project org.gemoc.sample.legacyfsm.fsm.k3dsa.
+This file which employs Kermeta and the [Interpreter Design Pattern](https://en.wikipedia.org/wiki/Interpreter_pattern) to describe the dynamic behavior of FM models and its contents is woven into the metamodel of your executable DSL (i.e., XSFSM, not FSM!).
+In this file, you have aspects for all classes of your metamodel.
+Few of thse aspects use annotations to define execution functions or entry points.

-- org.gemoc.sample.legacyfsm.fsm.k3dsa/src/org/gemoc/sample/legacyfsm/fsm/k3dsa/tfsmAspects.xtend,

-We left two methods unimplemented with "TODO".
-Try to implement these two methods.

 **Execution Functions**